shiblisec/red_assassin_sandbox/README.md

-# red_assassin_sandbox
+# RedAssassin Sandbox

-A repo for multiple vulnerabilities enclosed in sandboxes
+A repository where you can find sandboxes for multiple vulnerable applications.